Heating Oil Frequently Asked Questions

 Over 1.5 million off-the-grid homes rely on heating oil to keep their homes toasty all year round.
 With many rules and complexities surrounding the heating fuel for both domestic and commercial use, read our heating oil guide to ensure you are using the correct product for your heating system.

 Table of Contents:

 Q: What is heating oil?

-Heating oil is the fuel used in heating applications within central heating systems and can refer to both gas oil and kerosene.
+Heating oil is the fuel used in heating applications within central heating systems and can refer to both industrial heating oil and kerosene.

-Gas oil (red diesel) is usually used for commercial and agricultural use, whereas kerosene (28-second oil) is much lighter and is commonly used as home heating oil.
+Industrial heating oil is usually used for commercial and agricultural use, whereas kerosene (28-second oil) is much lighter and is commonly used as home heating oil.

 Q: Is heating oil the same as kerosene?

 Yes, kerosene is also known as heating oil and is the most popular fuel used in domestic central heating systems.
 Its year-round performance, affordability and cleaner, more efficient burn properties are far superior than diesel.